sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 {% endanchor %}

 To duplicate a campaign that you already have, just click the gear icon to the right of that campaign and choose "duplicate".
 You will be taken to the campaign builder where you can change the name from the default auto-generated and timestamped campaign name.
 This will automatically create this campaign in your list, even if you do not click the "save" button.

 {% anchor h2 %}
+Unschedule a Campaign
+{% endanchor %}

+From the main campaigns page, you can click the gear icon inline with your campaign and select "Unschedule Campaign".
+This will put your campaign back into a draft status and remove the schedule date.

+{% anchor h2 %}
 Campaign Statistics